LearnerShape/lsgraph/README.md

 ## First run

-In the terminal running the database press Ctrl-D to stop it.
+In the terminal running the database press Ctrl-C to stop it.
 Then, run both the database and lsgraph web application with:

 `docker-compose up --build`